InkyCyber/StatY/README.md

-# StatY Next.js Example
+# StatY Hockey Stats Example

-This is a minimal Next.js application configured with **Prisma** for the database layer and **Apollo GraphQL** for the API layer.
+This is a simple Next.js application styled with **Tailwind CSS**.
+It uses **Prisma** for the database layer and **Apollo GraphQL** for the API layer to manage hockey teams, players and their stats.

 ## Getting Started